Emergency Medical Services (EMS)

 How to find a mentor

 Finding a mentor is an important part of the journey to become an EMS physician.
-EMRA offers a fellowship mentor program where you can apply to be paired with a mentor or to work as a mentor, if interested.
-Ideally, a mentor should be located at your site of practice/ residency and they can be a valuable resource to assist with your involvement in EMS and making the decision if an EMS fellowship is right for you.
-SAEM and ACEP both have EMS sections that can provide a forum to seek advice and make connections.
+EMRA offers a fellowship mentor program that can pair you with a mentor or let you be a mentor, if interested.
+Ideally, a mentor should be located at your site of practice/residency.
+Mentors can provide valuable guidance and assist with your EMS involvement, and they can help you decide if an EMS fellowship is right for you.
+SAEM and ACEP have EMS sections that can provide a forum to seek advice and make connections.